wmde/wikibase-docker/README.md

 This repo contains images needed to setup Wikibase and a query service using Docker.

+Each image contained within this repo has its own README (linked below).

 ### Issue tracking

 We use [Phabricator to track